bridxe/escrow-contract2/README.md

 To use the current version (a more in-depth user guide with details on the Escrow flow itself will be uploaded later on):

+**Recomended to have VSCode installed and the github extension

 1. Clone github repo
 2. In a terminal, run